 Shop 20s and 50s costumes for a classic red carpet look

 No Oscar viewing party is complete without the proper decor.
 A quick way to putting on the Ritz is decorating using the Oscars iconic colors: black, gold, and silver.
 If you don’t want to decorate the entire house, stick to the finger buffet.
 Sprinkle confetti stars of various sizes over the table; black and gold balloons will work wonders.
-Use gold, black or sliver paper products and plasticware for serving.
+Use gold, black or silver paper products and plasticware for serving.
 If you’re crafty, look online for some easy printables.

 Stressing over the menu?
 Make a popcorn and dessert bar for your guests.
-Place plain air popped popcorn in the container of your choice.
-Allow your guests to flavor it with sweet or savory topping like chocolate or garlic salt.
+Place plain air-popped popcorn in the container of your choice.
+Allow your guests to flavor it with a sweet or savory topping like chocolate or garlic salt.
 Create a black and white dessert table.
 Your options are endless, from chocolate covered pretzels to black and white parfaits.
 If you have a little more time, consider adding sliders, sushi, or mini pizzas to the table.

 Your party won’t be complete without a swag bag for each of your guests.
 Be sure to place their red carpet photo inside and any sort of treat or sweet you’d like.
-Microwave popcorn, candy and a soundtrack mix CD make for a great themed gift.
+Microwave popcorn, candy, and a soundtrack mix CD make for a great themed gift.

 Before the excitement begins, have everyone fill out an Oscar ballot and predict the actual winners.
 Award a prize to the person with the most correct and a gag gift to the one with the least correct.
 Oscar Bingo is another way to stay involved during the show.
 Award prizes to the first two to yell OSCAR!
 Play Movie trivia during commercial breaks to keep the excitement flowing.
 Not a trivia fan?
 Have a list of movies and movie stars, and have guest match as many actors/actresses with the films they’ve starred in.